thuml/Transfer-Learning-Library/examples/domain_adaptation/image_regression/README.md

 ## Experiment and Results

 The shell files give the script to reproduce the benchmark results with specified hyper-parameters.
-For example, if you want to train DD on Office31, use the following script
+For example, if you want to train DD on DSprites, use the following script

 ```shell script
 # Train a DD on DSprites C->N task using ResNet 18.